ggcarrots/python-carrots/source/classes.rst

         # ... (init, add_cross, add_nought stay the same)

         def check(self):
+            """
+            check whether the game is won by some player return True if so, False otherwise
+            """
             potential_wins = []
             potential_wins.extend([[(row, column) for row in range(3)]
                 for column in range(3)])    # vertical win